zhquiz/zhquiz/README.md

 # ZhQuiz

-ZhQuiz, a Chinese quizzing platform
+ZhQuiz, a Chinese quizzing platform by levels and dictionary

 ![Preview GIF](/docs/preview.gif)